Shalomig/web-service-ui/README.md

 Access the Web UI: http://localhost:1987/books/
 Open your web browser and navigate to the following URL:
-Call the base url below on the web to view boot catlog ui.
+Call the base url below above the web to view boot catlog ui.
 Then go ahead to add,delete and edit books.
 Note: kindly ensure the management service API is up and running.

 Usage